A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: SPiFOL methodology for mapping microstructures to stresses

 \subsection{Networks architectures}

-To provide a clearer understanding of the network architectures, we will delve deeper into the structures of FFNN and FNO architectures, to illustrate a detailed explanation of how inputs are processed through each architecture.
+To provide a clear understanding of the network architectures, we will delve deeper into the structures of the FFNN and FNO architectures to illustrate a detailed explanation of how inputs are processed by each architecture.